 Founded by eight long-time friends, four of whom were Sisters of Charity of Nazareth, House of Ruth incorporated on August 6, 1992.
 The founders are Sharan Benton; Anne Bindner (deceased); Liz Bindner (deceased); Elizabeth Blandford, SCN; Sharon Cook; Sharon Gray, SCN; Rebecca Miles, SCN; and Marilyn Spink, SCN (deceased).
-They united around an unmet social service need locally – women and their children who were infected or affected by HIV/AIDS.
+They united around an unmet social service need locally – women and their children who were affected by HIV/AIDS.
 The service population has expanded to include men living with HIV/AIDS.
 The name “House of Ruth” is a reference to the biblical Book of Ruth.
 The name symbolizes love and mercy for all people.

 The number of families and individuals who come for services has consistently grown.
 In its first year, House of Ruth served eight families.
 In 2016, House of Ruth served over 600 individuals.